remotefs-rs/remotefs-rs/SECURITY.md

 ## Supported Versions

-Only latst version of ka-ching has the latest security updates.
+Only latst version of remotefs has the latest security updates.
-Because of that, **you should always consider updating ka-ching to the latest version**.
+Because of that, **you should always consider updating remotefs to the latest version**.

 ## Reporting a Vulnerability